Birkbeck/sdp-sp3-2021-repo-code/README.md

 + Consolidation - The Java "refresher" sessions.
 + DI - dependency injection examples from class including the `HelloWorld` set of examples
++ BridgeBetween - some sample code that illustrates how to access data from a (essentially) package private class.
 + Week-Three-Examples
 + Week-Two-Examples
 + common.widget - part of the JPMS example